tomoe-mami/weechat-scripts/bufferlist/README.md

 # bufferlist

 A script for displaying list of buffers in a bar.
+Requires Weechat ≥ 1.0.

 It has the same purpose as [buffers.pl][] but with better performance (no infolist call, recreate buffer list only when needed, use flexible format of buffer